ArenKDesai/Aren-s-Notes/botany lec.md

 In plants, meiosis takes place in the **sporangia** of the sporophyte, and produces spores.
 Flowering plants have male sorangia in anthers, female sporangia in ovary.

 Meiosis has meitosis phases (P->M->A->T), but it has two sets of phases.
-First, it splits the homologous chromosome pai
+First, it splits the homologous chromosome pairs.
+Then, it runs it back to separate